Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/816ab2e8-2e75-48d0-932d-365b61ea6904" width="600"/>

 ### Parts Fan
+> Not to be confused with a whole fan.
+I mean it is a whole fan but it's for cooling parts.

 Time to install the **part cooling fan** to the front of the **hotend heatbreak**.

 <img src="https://github.com/user-attachments/assets/079fcc9f-1a05-4524-a414-5f646b13f125" width="600"/>